Keith Gingery

-Keith Marshall Gingery (born September 13, 1969, in Frederick, Maryland) is an American politician and a Republican member of the Wyoming House of Representatives representing District 23 from January 2005 to 2015.
+Keith Marshall Gingery (born September 13, 1969, in Frederick, Maryland) is an American politician and a Republican member of the Wyoming House of Representatives representing District 23 from January 2005 to his resignation in November 2014.

 Education

 Gingery earned his BS in political science from the University of Wyoming and his JD from the University of Wyoming College of Law.